Should You Take Social Security at Age 62?

-- Your spouse still works and has earned income which may cause a larger portion of your Social Security benefits will be taxed if you start your benefits before your full retirement age.
-If your income and tax rate will be lower in a few years, by waiting to collect Social Security you can draw a larger benefit and keep more of it.
+If your spouse still works and has earned income, a larger portion of your Social Security benefits will be taxed if you start your benefits before your full retirement age.
+If your income and tax rate will be lower in a few years, you can draw a larger benefit and keep more of it by waiting.

-- You have a long life expectancy.
-In general, the longer your life expectancy, the longer you should wait to begin drawing on Social Security.
+In general, the longer your life expectancy, the longer you should wait to start drawing on Social Security.
 You'll receive no benefit, however, from waiting until past age 70 to begin.

 Reasons to Take Social Security at Age 62